FaridAliyev-dev/VetClient-main/README.md

 - **Pet Health Focus:** Emphasizes the health and well-being of pets.
 - **Doctor Information:** Highlights Dr. Daniel Cigánik as the lead veterinarian.

+## 🛠️ Contributing
+We welcome contributions to improve the website.
+Please submit a pull request with any enhancements or bug fixes.

+## 👥 Credits
+- **Development Team: This website was created by the CoCreate team.
+- **Design: CoCreate's developers ensured the site is user-friendly and visually appealing.

 ## 📑 Table of Contents

 1. [Introduction](#introduction)